 Iraklia and Schinoussa – I spent 10 days split between these two islands a year or so ago.
 I loved the laid back vibe, and simplicity of it all.
 In fact, I said I would have loved to have spent an entire summer on either one!

 Milos and Sifnos – Those two islands are a good option if you want stunning beaches and a more chilled vibe.
 Milos has some of the nicest beaches in Greece, while Sifnos is an upcoming destination, which is ideal for families.

 Andros and Tinos – Those two islands are closer to Athens and neither of them has an airport – they are great if you want to relax and go to less touristy spots.
 Tinos is extremely popular around the 15th of August, and Andros gets more crowded during weekends, as it’s quite close to Athens.

 8. Athens, Central and North-West Greece Itinerary

 This itinerary for 10 days in Greece is ideal for anyone that loves incredible landscapes.
-From the views sweeping down over Delphi, to the remarkable sights of Meteora, every day presents something unique.
+From the views sweeping down over Delphi, to the remarkable sights and ancient monasteries of Meteora, every day presents something unique.

 Whilst this itinerary is more suitable for people happy hiring a car, you can also reach Delphi and Meteora by public transport or by organised tour from Athens.

-The itinerary starts and finishes in Athens, and even manages to include one island, which locals think has some of the best beaches in Greece.
+This itinerary for Greece starts and finishes in Athens, and even manages to include one island, which locals think has some of the best beaches in Greece.